Spotify vs Apple: who's bigger really?

 Libsyn's numbers are for mobile downloads only; so let’s start by correcting the numbers down to also include the 14.5% of non-mobile downloads.
 That brings the overall numbers down to Apple: 51.9%; Spotify 11.8% and Google Podcasts 2.0%.

 Libsyn’s numbers for Apple Podcasts includes Apple iTunes (1.1% of all Buzzsprout downloads).
 Removing those from the main Apple Podcasts numbers makes the figures Apple: 50.8%; Spotify 11.8% and Google Podcasts 2.0%.

 And we now need to remove AppleCoreMedia’s non-Apple numbers.
-Assuming the numbers are similar to the way Buzzsprout and Podnews breaks them out, that then means the adjusted figures are finally:
+Assuming the numbers are similar to the way Buzzsprout and Podnews breaks them out, then our final corrected numbers for Libsyn are:

 - Apple Podcasts: 42%